phunterlau/8809-6/README.md

 a data scientist solution of the '8809=6' problem

+- update: thanks to Yan Wang's comment that I realized '4' is not an available signal which should not give weight '1'.

 a data scientist way to solve the 8809=6 problem

 author: hongliang liu